longjl1/TabPet/docs/asset-replacement.md

 - [2025-05-23] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.

 - [2025-05-25] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.

+- [2025-05-30] added another reminder about transparent PNGs, sprite proportions, and swapping in custom art later.